-- Name(s) and address(es) of the LLC’s manager
+- Name(s) and address(es) of the LLC’s manager(s)

 - Name and address of the LLC’s organizer

-- Signature of organizer and registered agent
+- Signature of the organizer and registered agent

 - Effective date

-Step Four) Create an Operating Agreement
+Step Four: Draft an Operating Agreement

 After you register an LLC in Alabama, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.

 When you open a bank account, you may be asked for this document in order to open an account.
-You’ll also want to keep in mind that any future business partners or managing members may also be interested in seeing your Operating Agreement before joining your company.
+You’ll also want to keep in mind that any future business partners or managing members may also be interested in seeing your operating agreement before joining your company.
 After all, this document essentially serves as your overall plan for success.

 - Individual members’ ownership percentages